The City of Gillette is an Equal Employment Opportunity employer.

 HOW TO APPLY

-Complete the required City of Gillette Police Department application, which is available on the City website at www.gillettewy.gov/employ or contact Human Resources at 201 E 5th St, Gillette, WY 82716.
+Complete the required City of Gillette Police Department application and THE PERSONAL HISTORY STATEMENT which is available on the City website at www.gillettewy.gov/employ or contact Human Resources at 201 E 5th St, Gillette, WY 82716.

 Application Deadline: Open Until Filled